šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 What is a Akamai API Credential and how it is used?

-An Akamai API Credential is a set of authentication information used to access and interact with Akamai APIs, such as API keys, access tokens, and client certificates.
+An Akamai API Credential is a set of authentication information used to access Akamai's application programming interfaces (APIs) for managing and controlling web traffic and content delivery services.

-When it comes to Akamai API Credentials, developers should understand the main use cases:
+When working with the Akamai API Credential, developers should keep in mind the following main use cases:

-• Automated Tasks: Developers can use Akamai API Credentials to automate tasks such as configuration changes, content delivery, and monitoring.
-This helps streamline workflows and improve efficiency in managing Akamai services.
+• Automated Processes: Developers can use Akamai API Credential to automate various processes such as configuration management, content delivery, and security operations, streamlining workflows and increasing efficiency.

 ---]